Juatt History, Family Crest & Coats of Arms

+The name Juatt reached English shores for the first time with the ancestors of the Juatt family as they migrated following the Norman Conquest of 1066.
+The name Juatt is based on the ancient personal name Julien.
+The surname of Jowett was a baptismal name which means Julien.
 Baptismal names began to appear as surnames relatively late in the growth of the naming tradition.
 This is a little surprising, given the popularity of biblical figures in the Christian countries of Europe.
 Nevertheless, surnames derived from baptismal names grew in popularity during the Middle Ages, and have become one of the foremost sources for surnames.

 Early Origins of the Juatt family

 The surname Juatt was first found in Cheshire where they held a family seat as Lords of the manor of Bredbury from early times.
 The lands were granted by William the Conqueror to a Norman noble by the name Jouet, from the Isle of Rhe in France.
 By the twelfth century they had branched to Ashton-under-Lyme in that same shire.

 Important Dates for the Juatt family

 This web page shows only a small excerpt of our Juatt research.
 Another 118 words (8 lines of text) covering the years 1643, 1720, 1693, 1694 and 1701 are included under the topic Early Juatt History in all our PDF Extended History products and printed products wherever possible.

 Juatt Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Juatt are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Juatt include Jowett, Jowet, Jowit, Jowitt, Jewett, Jewet, Juet, Jouet, Juett and many more.

 Early Notables of the Juatt family (pre 1700)